erikeldridge/app-quality-cookbook/testability/pattern.md

 # Refactoring to patterns

-## Goals

-* Identify a code smell
-* Determine an appropriate pattern
-* Refactoring the code to a pattern

-## Motivation

 The culture of design patterns provides us with not only institutional knowledge, but also a shared language we can use to identify issues and approach fixes.

 Some static analysis tools will identify standard "code smells" associated with known patterns.